Blended / Remote Learning

 The staff are missing their children as much as the children are missing the staff.
 Encourage your child during tutorial time each day to send their teacher a message about the film - I am sure they would appreciate that!

-If you need any further advice or information about our approach to remote/ blended learning please contact your child’s teacher or the Network Manager; Mrs Keen and they will be only too happy to help you.
+If you need any further advice or information about our approach to remote/ blended learning please contact your child’s teacher.